The access problem with AI coding agents

 reason: "Direct secrets access blocked by policy"File reads and git log pass through instantly.
 File writes and git push pause for developer review.
 Infrastructure destruction and direct secrets access are blocked outright.
 The rules are YAML, version-controlled, reviewed in pull requests alongside your application code.

-Setup takes five minutes: point Claude Code's MCP configuration at Cordum's MCP server instead of (or in front of) your existing tool servers.
+Setup is straightforward: point Claude Code's MCP configuration at Cordum's MCP server instead of (or in front of) your existing tool servers.
 The agent's capabilities do not change.
 What changes is that every capability is now evaluated against policy before it executes.
 See our quickstart guide for the configuration.

 The governed coding agent workflow